Skew-symmetric approximations of posterior distributions: 1. Introduction

-Our theoretical results within Section~\ref{sec_33} show that the proposed strategy is not only computationally tractable, but also yields skew--symmetric approximating densities that are provably more accurate~than the original symmetric counterpart, under any sample size~$n$ and several routinely--studied divergences.
-Even more, the closed--form skewness factor derived is shown to be the optimal among those yielding approximations within the tractable skew--symmetric class.
-This allows to formally interpret the proposed solution as the optimum of a minimization problem seeking the closest approximation to the target posterior within the class of skew--symmetric densities generated by perturbations of the known symmetric approximation to be improved.
-The accuracy improvements formalized in Section~\ref{sec_33} are also asymptotically quantified in Section~\ref{sec_34} with a focus on perturbations of specific symmetric approximations which can be shown to improve by at least a $\sqrt{n}$ factor the convergence rate to the target posterior relative to the original unperturbed counterpart.
-As illustrated within Section~\ref{sec_4}, these theoretical improvements are visible also in practice on real--data applications, for any perturbation of state--of--the--art Gaussian approximations from the Laplace method, \textsc{vb} and \textsc{ep}.
-Particularly remarkable is the accuracy~of~the~skewed perturbation of Gaussian~\textsc{ep}.
-These skewed versions of \textsc{ep} have been overlooked~to~date~due~to~the~apparent~complexities in the optimization when replacing Gaussian sites with skew--normal ones.
-By considering a different perspective based on the direct perturbation of an already--available Gaussian~\textsc{ep} approximation, the~proposed strategy overcomes these complexities to derive an improved skew--symmetric approximation at no additional costs or computational challenges.
-Section~\ref{sec_5} discusses research directions motivated~by~the~broader impact of the skew--symmetric representation~of~posterior~densities~behind~our~contribution.
+Our theoretical results within Section~\ref{sec_33} show that the strategy we propose is not only tractable, but also yields skew-symmetric approximations that are provably more accurate than the original symmetric counterpart, under any sample size $n$ and several popular divergences (i.e.\ TV distance and any $\alpha$-divergence, including its limiting KL and reverse-KL forms \citep[see, e.g.][]{cichocki2010families,margossian2024ordering}).
+Even more, the derived skewing factor is shown to be the optimal among those yielding approximations within the skew-symmetric class.
+This allows to formally interpret the proposed solution as the optimum of a minimization problem that seeks the closest approximation to the target posterior in the entire class of skew-symmetric densities generated by perturbations of the known symmetric approximation to be improved.
+The accuracy improvements formalized in Section~\ref{sec_33} are quantified asymptotically in Section~\ref{sec_34} with a focus on perturbations of specific symmetric approximations which can be shown to improve by at least a $\sqrt{n}$ factor the convergence rate to the target posterior relative to the original unperturbed counterpart, under all the divergences considered within Section~\ref{sec_33}.
+As illustrated in the simulation studies in Section~\ref{sec_4}, the theoretical results presented in Sections~\ref{sec_33} and \ref{sec_34} find empirical evidence also in practice, including in challenging high-dimensional contexts beyond the regimes considered by the asymptotic theory within Section~\ref{sec_34}.
+In Section~\ref{sec_4_app}, these accuracy gains are further confirmed in real-data applications under realistic Bayesian hierarchical formulations showcasing both the relative and absolute improvements of the proposed skew-symmetric perturbation of several state-of-the-art Gaussian approximations from the Laplace method, black-box VB, and EP.
+In these real-data applications we also illustrate the remarkable gains in the effective sample size (ESS) when replacing such Gaussian approximations with the corresponding skew-symmetric counterparts as proposals in importance sampling \citep[e.g.][Chapter 8]{chopin2020introduction}.
+These improvements clarify the broad impact and applicability of the ideas presented in this article.
+Section~\ref{sec_5} concludes by further stressing this point through the discussion of promising research directions motivated by the general scope of the skew-symmetric representation of posterior densities behind our contribution.
+Proofs can be found in the Supplementary Material.
+Code is available at \url{https://github.com/Francesco16p/SkewAppr_Post}.